MingHsiehLo/Library-Managment-App/README.md

 # Library Management App
-* This is a Full-Stack Web Application developed with Angular and PHP to manage a library.
-It has two interfaces that work for two different sets of users: 'User' and 'Administrator'.
+* This is a Full-Stack Web Application developed with **Angular and PHP** to manage a library.
+It has two interfaces that work for two different sets of users: **'User' and 'Administrator'**.

 * With the 'User' interface, users can request books from the library and check their loan and fee history.

 * Using the 'Administrator' interface, library admins can manage the library users, books database and also review and approve the user's book request, deliver and return.

-Check the live version here: https://minghsiehlo.github.io/Library-Management-App/
+**Check the live version here: https://minghsiehlo.github.io/Library-Management-App/**

-If you want to check out the website without creating an account please feel free to use these credentials:
+If you want to **check out the website without creating an account** please feel free to use these credentials:

 * User Interface:
 > email: user@user.com